What To Wear In Sardinia

 Are you planning a trip to Sardinia and considering what to wear in Sardinia?
 You’ve come to the right place!
-I am a local, and can share plenty of insightful information on what to pack and what to leave home.
+I am a local, and can share plenty of insightful information on what to pack for Sardinia and what to leave home.

-First things first, Sardinians are both glamorous and practical.
-Our style isn’t about flashy, over-the-top designer labels – it’s about dressing smart casual.
 Dressing in outfits that are appropriate for the situation is also important.
-If you’re heading out on a hike in the mountains, you will need an outfit that you feel comfortable in, and if you’re going to a place of worship, covering up is essential.
+If you’re heading out on a hike in the mountains, you will need an outfit that you feel comfortable in (and the right shoes and backpack for the hike); and if you’re going to a place of worship, covering up is also essential.

-But don’t worry; getting your Sardinia packing list right isn’t too difficult.
-Here to help is my guide on what to wear in Sardinia to make sure you look great and are totally prepared to have a fun trip.
+Getting your Sardinia packing list right isn’t too difficult.
+Here to help is my guide, with lots of tips to make sure you look great and are totally prepared to have a fun trip.

 What To Wear In Sardinia – Important Considerations